conscious artistic management of creative identities

 arun ghosh

-His first work was Storm by Lemn Sissay (Contact Theatre, 2002) and he has since worked on over 30 major productions.
+His first work was Storm by Lemn Sissay (Contact Theatre, 2002) and he has since worked on over 100 major productions.

 Image of Arun Ghosh

-In March 2010, Arun Ghosh wrote a new score for Lotte Reiniger's 1926 feature-length silhouette animation "The Adventures of Prince Achmed" with its premiere performance taking place at the Albany, London.
+In March 2010, Ghosh wrote a new score for Lotte Reiniger's 1926 feature-length silhouette animation "The Adventures of Prince Achmed" with its premiere performance taking place at the Albany, London.

-Other theatre compositions include "Tell Tales" (Purcell Room, Southbank), "Antigone", "The Tempest" and "Volpone" (Royal Exchange, Manchester), "Indian Ink" (Salisbury Playhouse) and "And Did Those Feet..."
+Other theatre compositions include "The London Eye Mystery" (Unicorn Theatre, London), "Tell Tales" (Purcell Room, Southbank), "Antigone", "The Tempest" and "Volpone" (Royal Exchange, Manchester), "Indian Ink" (Salisbury Playhouse) and "And Did Those Feet..."
 (Bolton Octagon).

 Radio work includes "Bora Bistrah" (Radio 3) and "The Healing Pool" (Radio 4).
 Television/short film work includes "Rappin' at the Royal" (Channel 4), "Dream Factory" (BBC) and "One More Bridge (ACTV).